walterhiggins/WMPJS/book-outline.md

 ### Summary
 ## @@nextChapter{snowball}: Snowball Fight!
 ### Introduction
 This chapter and the following chapter will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
-The goal of these two chapters will be to reinforce what the reader has learnt in the preceding chapters.
+The goal of this chapter will be to reinforce what the reader has learnt in the preceding chapters.
+### Scoreboards in Minecraft

+#### The /scoreboard command

+    /scoreboard objectives add Jumping stat.jump
+    /scoreboard objectives setdisplay sidebar Jumping

+#### Executing commands from JavaScript

+    server.dispatchCommand(server.consoleSender, 'time set 4000');

+This can be used to execute commands provided by other plugins too.

 ### A player-vs-player mini-game
 ### Game Mechanics
 ### The game loop